WGBH/AAPB2/app/views/exhibits/conservatism/notes.md

 <a name="14"></a><sup>14</sup> See for example letters to William Kobin, NET Vice President for Programming in the National Educational Television collection at the Wisconsin Historical Society, Series 8A, Box 1A, Folders 2, 4, 10, and 12.

-<a name="15"></a><sup>15</sup> John White, statement for affiliates, in the National Educational Television collection at the Wisconsin Historical Society, Series 2A, Box 11, Folder 2.
+<a name="15"></a><sup>15</sup> John White, Statement for affiliates, in the National Educational Television collection at the Wisconsin Historical Society, Series 2A, Box 11, Folder 2.

-<a name="16"></a><sup>16</sup> Seymour Martin Lipset, “The Sources of the ‘Radical Right’ (1955),” in *The Radical Right: The New American Right* Expanded and Updated, edited by Daniel Bell (Garden City: Doubleday and Company, Inc., 1963): 259-312.
+<a name="16"></a><sup>16</sup> Seymour Martin Lipset, “The Sources of the ‘Radical Right’ (1955),” in *The Radical Right: The New American Right* Expanded and Updated, edited by Daniel Bell (Garden City: Doubleday and Company, Inc., 1963), 259-312.

-<a name="17"></a><sup>17</sup> Richard Hofstadter, “The Pseudo-Conservative Revolt (1955),” in *The Radical Right: The New American Right* Expanded and Updated, edited by Daniel Bell (Garden City: Doubleday and Company, Inc., 1963):63-80.
+<a name="17"></a><sup>17</sup> Richard Hofstadter, “The Pseudo-Conservative Revolt (1955),” in *The Radical Right: The New American Right* Expanded and Updated, edited by Daniel Bell (Garden City: Doubleday and Company, Inc., 1963), 63-80.

 <a name="18"></a><sup>18</sup> Richard Hofstadter, [“The Paranoid Style in American Politics,” Harper’s Magazine (November 1964)](https://harpers.org/archive/1964/11/the-paranoid-style-in-american-politics/)